 Jos-Madelaine, also known as Jo, attended Lee Strasberg Theatre Institute in 2002 in New York City.
 In 2003, she attended her first screenwriting workshop in the Pacific Northwest at Esalen Institute.
 Following, she was a Production Assistant in Los Angeles in 2003 with a documentary-filmmaking company.
-Editorial advice given by Ms. Standing was implemented into the film, September Tapes, a mentionable success at the Sundance Film Festival and Cannes Marketplace.
+Editorial advice given by Ms. Standing was implemented into a mentionable success at the Sundance Film Festival and Cannes Marketplace.

 In 2004, Jo moved to the Midwest, where she made a conscious career choice to study the Holistic Arts.
 In January 2005 she began her holistic teaching career at a wellness center located in Kentucky while simultaneously diving into the writing of her first book.